 - Enhancements to 3GPP TS 29.244 to support N4mb interface between MB-SMF and MB-UPF and also support over N4 for the 5GC Individual traffic delivery.

 - Enhancements to 3GPP TS 29.281 to support N3mb interface between MB-UPF and NG-RAN and N19mb interface between MB-UPF and UPF.

+- Restoration procedures at a failure of a 5GC NF involving an MBS session and at the NG-RAN failure/restart.

 5 Expected Output and Time scale